 People differ.
-How and whey they differ are the fundamental questions for personality psychologists.
-In this article we address three levels at which people differ: Within individuals, between individuals, and between groups of individuals.
+How and why they differ are the fundamental questions for personality psychologists.
+In this article we address three levels at which people differ: within individuals, between individuals, and between groups of individuals.
 Although the structure of differences at each level do not necessarily relate to the structure of differences at other levels, analysis of the temporal dynamics of differences suggests some hope for a unified model.
-The study of temporal dynamics in personality is not new (e.g., Atkinson and Birch, 1970; Carver, 1979; Carver and Scheier, 1982; Kuhl and Blankenship, 1979; Revelle and Michaels, 1976; Revelle, 1986) but with few exceptions (Carver, 1979; Carver and Scheier, 1982; Read et al., 2010) has not had much impact upon personality theory.
-This is unfortunate, for the study of dynamics integrates choice, persistence, latency, frequency and time spent in a common framework: the analysis of actions over time.
-E.g., the initiation of an activity should be analyzed in the same manner as the persistence of an activity, for the latency of onset of an activity is equivalent to the the persistence of not doing that activity.
-By understanding temporal dynamics within people, we are also able to explain patterns of choice between people and by examining the cumulative effect of these choices in terms of time spent, to understand how groups of people may form that differ drastically in their personality traits.
+The study of temporal dynamics in personality is not new (e.g., Atkinson and Birch, 1970, Carver, 1979, Carver and Scheier, 1982, Kuhl and Blankenship, 1979, Revelle and Michaels, 1976, Revelle, 1986) but, with few exceptions (Carver, 1979, Carver and Scheier, 1982, Read et al., 2010), has not had much impact upon personality theory.
+This is unfortunate, for the study of dynamics integrates aspects of choice, persistence, latency, frequency and time spent into a common framework.
+By understanding temporal dynamics within people, we are able to explain patterns of choice between people and, by examining the cumulative effect of these choices in terms of time spent, to understand the ways in which individuals tend to organize into groups according to personality traits.

-Personality is an abstraction used to describe and explain the coherent patterning over time and space of affect, cognition, and desire as they result in behavior for an individual.
-People differ from themselves on a moment to moment basis.
-That is people do not think, feel or act the same all the time.
+Personality is an abstraction used to describe and explain the coherent patterning over time and space of affects, cognitions, desires and the resulting behaviors that an individual experiences and expresses.
+People differ from themselves on a moment to moment basis in that they do not think, feel or act the same all the time.
 They change in their feelings, in their thoughts, in their desires and in their actions.
-To not change in response to a situation is to be psychotic.
+To not change in response to a situation is maladaptive.
 When others evaluate our reputation, they are evaluating our behavior in critical situations and how it changes across situations.
-When we think of our identity we interpret our behavior as the result of our affects and our cognitions.
+When we think of our identity, we interpret our behavior as the result of our affects and our cognitions.

-A primary level of analysis of personality is examining the patterning in the ways which people change.
-To observers, an individual's dynamic processes of the stream of feelings, thoughts, motives and behavior show a unique temporal signature for each individual.
-To an individual differences theorist, the how and why individuals differ in their patterns is the domain of study (Costa and McCrae, 1992; Eysenck and Himmelweit, 1947; Eysenck, 1981; Digman, 1990, 1997; Goldberg, 1990; Hogan, 1982; Hogan and Kaiser, 2005).
-To a biologically minded psychologist, these dynamic processes reflect genetic bases of biological sensitivities to the reinforcement contingencies of the environment (Corr, 2008a; Corr et al., 2013; DeYoung et al., 2010; Smillie, 2008; Smillie et al., 2012, 2013).
-To a mathematically oriented psychologist, these dynamic processes may be modeled in terms of the differential equations of the Dynamics of Action (Atkinson and Birch, 1970; Atkinson and Raynor, 1974; Revelle, 1986) or the control theory models of Carver (1979) and Carver and Scheier (1982).
+A primary level of analysis of personality examines the patterning of ways in which people change.
+To observers, the dynamic stream of feelings, thoughts, motives and behavior show a unique temporal signature for each individual.
+To an individual differences theorist, the issues of how and why individuals differ in their patterns are central to the domain of study (Costa and McCrae, 1992a, Eysenck and Himmelweit, 1947, Eysenck, 1981, Digman, 1990, 1997, Goldberg, 1990, Hogan, 1982, Hogan and Kaiser, 2005).
+To a biologically minded psychologist, these dynamic processes reflect genetic bases of biological sensitivities to the reinforcement contingencies of the environment (Corr, 2008a, Corr et al., 2013, De Young et al., 2010, Smillie, 2008, Smillie et al., 2012, 2013).
+To a mathematically oriented psychologist, these dynamic processes may be modeled in terms of the differential equations of the Dynamics of Action (Atkinson and Birch, 1970, Atkinson and Raynor, 1974, Revelle, 1986).

-By examining patterns of change it is possible to organize the study of personality at a second level, differences between individuals in the coherent patterning over time and space within individuals.
-It is at this level that conventional trait theorists describe how people differ from each other in their frequency distribution of actions (Fleeson, 2004, 2007a).
-Differences in sensitivity to the rewarding or punishing aspects of the environment are discussed at this level in terms such as reinforcement sensitivity (Corr, 2008a; Corr et al., 2013;
+By examining patterns of change, it is possible to organize the study of personality at a second level - the analysis of differences between individuals in the coherent patterning over time and space within individuals.
+It is at this level that conventional trait theorists describe how people differ from each other in the frequency distribution of their actions (Fleeson, 2004, 2007a).
+Differences in sensitivity to the rewarding or punishing aspects of the environment are discussed at this level in terms such as reinforcement sensitivity (Corr, 2008a, Corr et al., 2013, Gray and McNaughton, 2000, Smillie, 2008, Smillie et al., 2011).
+We model differences at this level in terms of the rates of change in response to situational inputs and how these differences in rates of change result in differences in frequency and duration of various feelings, thoughts, and actions.